joe307bad/act/docs/Roadmap.md

 - ✅ **[API] + [KEYCLOAK]** - Send down an admin/non-admin key in the access token
 - ✅ **[MOBILE] + [KEYCLOAK]** - Sending down a display name from Keycloak (from first name)

-#### Sync

-- ✅ **[MOBILE]** - There probably should be an auto sync somewhere triggered by something - Sync on create checkin, on keycloak provider mount, and sync button in toolbar

 #### Checkin Builder

 - ✅ **[MOBILE]** - For non-admins, default to a single user (the current user)